Your scribe listens.Ours documents the case.

 Clinical Quality & Accuracy

-Scribeable uses a multi-stage AI quality pipeline.
-Stage 1 generates the initial note from transcription.
-Stage 2 performs a quality review checking clinical accuracy, completeness, and billing code validation.
-Golden note baselines ensure consistent quality across specialties.
+Scribeable uses a two-stage AI verification pipeline.
+Stage 1 generates the initial note.
+Stage 2 validates clinical calculators, checks accuracy, and optimizes billing codes.
+236 clinical calculators are scored and corrected automatically.
+Golden note baselines ensure consistent quality across 46 specialties.
 All notes should be reviewed by a licensed healthcare provider before finalizing.

 Security, Compliance & Medicolegal Protections